dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 #### Cons

 * **Performance overhead:** Similar to the classic pattern, delegating authorization to an external PDP introduces network latency and dependency on additional services.
-However, this can be mitigated by embedding the PDP directly into the edge-level proxy or gateway.
+Embedding the PDP directly into the edge-level proxy or gateway can mitigate this, but it shifts the cost to CPU usage and IO contention — which may impact proxy throughput under high request rates or complex policies.
 * **Policy distribution complexity:** Ensuring the correct version of a policy is evaluated in context of the specific service version requires additional coordination.
 This mainly depends on PDP capabilities and tooling.
 * **Operational complexity:** While contracts empower teams with autonomy, effective governance requires clear guidelines and automated validation tools to prevent misconfiguration or misuse.
 * **Dependency sprawl:** Accessing external PIPs or custom APIs adds more components to the system.
 Without careful management through standardized logging and robust tooling, this can lead to delays or inconsistent visibility.

-## Selecting Authorization Patterns
+## Decision Dimensions for Authorization Patterns

 The discussion of [Authorization Patterns](#authorization-patterns) might suggest that [Decentralized Service-Level Access Control](#decentralized-service-level-access-control) should be avoided due to drawbacks like scattered logic and limited auditability.
 However, this is not universally true.
-The suitability of an authorization pattern depends primarily on the system’s data dimensions, with policy management considerations playing a supporting role.
-This section provides a framework for selecting patterns that balance security, maintainability, and performance by analyzing data characteristics and distribution strategies, complemented by policy characteristics and distribution approaches.
-While data characteristics and data distribution strategies drive pattern selection, understanding policy characteristics and distribution ensures policies are authored, maintained, and delivered to PDPs efficiently.
+The suitability of an authorization pattern depends primarily on the given system context, shaped by different dimensions that guide the design of authorization systems that are secure, manageable, and responsive.
+Therefore, this section introduces a framework for selecting authorization patterns by analyzing these key dimensions: **data characteristics** (locality, cardinality, freshness), **policy characteristics** (ownership, change rate), **distribution strategies** for data and policies, and **performance** considerations like latency and resource contention.

 ### Policy Characteristics

 Policy characteristics define how policies are authored, maintained, and updated, influencing their management and distribution.
-Two key dimensions, **[ownership](#ownership)** and **[change rate](#change-rate)**, guide these processes, which are critical for operationalizing authorization systems.
+Two key dimensions, **[ownership](#policy-ownership)** and **[change rate](#policy-change-rate)**, guide these processes, which are critical for operationalizing authorization systems.

-#### Ownership
+#### Policy Ownership

 This dimension identifies who owns and maintains a policy, and often correlates with how composable or layered the policy needs to be.